The advantages and disadvantages of retained profit

 How much profit should a company retain?

 The answer to this question depends on everything that makes that business unique.
 What financial obligations does the company have?
-What are the goals, and are they long-term or short-term?
-What’s the appetite for risk?
+What are the short and long-term goals.
+What’s the risk appetite?

-These are the types of questions company leaders should be asking themselves when making decisions about retained profits versus shareholder dividends.
+These are the types of questions founders and CEOs should be asking themselves when making decisions about retained profits versus shareholder dividends.

 Boost profits with an Airwallex account